mravanini/mammography-workshop/README.md

 - Lambda
 - SageMaker
 - StepFunctions
-- Lambda

 *Pre-requirements:*
-- Service limit of 1 SageMaker ml.t2.large instance
+- Service limit of 1 SageMaker ml.t2.large instance for a Jupyter Notebook
-- Service limit of 1 SageMaker GPU instance type (ml.p2.xlarge, ml.p3.xlarge, etc)
+- Service limit of 1 SageMaker GPU instance type (ml.p2.xlarge, ml.p3.xlarge, etc) for training the model
-- Service limit to create 3 buckets
+- Service limit to create 3 Amazon S3buckets
+- Service limit to create 1 Amazon VPC

 *This lab has been tested in the following regions:*
 - N. Virginia (us-east-1)